Prediction or forecast: don't make the mistake anymore!

 These sentences work because they clearly name the expected action without ambiguity.
 The participant understands that they need to submit a forecast, not just read content or click on a news item.

 The word prediction does not only belong to everyday language.
 It is also part of a long history of sports forecasting.
 The statistical model by Maher presented in the article on statistical prediction of football results marked a turning point in 1982.
 It relies on the Poisson distribution and takes into account elements such as attacking strength, defensive strength, and home advantage, estimated between 0.5 and 1 goal.
-The same article indicates that these approaches now allow for refining predictions with increased accuracy of 15 to 20% for experts.
+The same article indicates that these approaches today allow for refining predictions with an increased accuracy of 15 to 20% for experts.

-This reminder is useful for your internal activities.
+This reminder is useful for your internal animations.
 It shows that the prediction is not just a coffee machine intuition.
 It is also an activity that can rely on a structured reading of data.

-Organizing the Game with Appropriate Tools
+Organizing the game with suitable tools

 On the animation side, some specialized platforms allow you to manage scores, rankings, and interactions around matches.
-For example, this guide on the prediction contest describes how an internal system centered on sports predictions works.
+For example, this guide on the prediction contest describes how an internal setup centered on sports predictions works.

-The Verb to Predict in Full Action
+The Verb to Forecast in Full Action

 In your messages, you do not need to recite the entire conjugation.
 A few forms are enough to write correctly and quickly.